Other People-2016

 Based on the play of the same name, Beautiful Thing is a heartwarming 1996 British LGBT film written by Jonathan Harvey and directed by Hettie MacDonald.

-Incorporating music from the Mamas and the Papas, and specifically Mama Cass, the film undoubtedly was groundbreaking upon release in the 1990s due to its taboo (at that time) gay romance, but in the year 2017, this film suffers a bit from both a dated feeling and a play it safe vibe.
+Incorporating music from the Mamas and the Papas, and specifically Mama Cass, the film undoubtedly was groundbreaking upon release in the 1990s due to its taboo (at that time) gay romance.
+Still, in 2017, this film suffers a bit from both a dated feel and a play-it-safe vibe.

-The action, just like a play would, takes place almost entirely within a working-class London apartment building in the present times.
+The action, as in a play, takes place almost entirely within a working-class London apartment building in the present.

 In the mix is a vivacious black teenage neighbor girl, Leah, who is obsessed with Mama Cass’s records, which her grandmother owns and frequently plays.
-Leah and Sandra are engaged in a lightweight feud, in large part because Sandra believes Leah is a bad influence on Jamie.
+Leah and Sandra are engaged in a light feud, largely because Sandra believes Leah is a bad influence on Jamie.

-Keeping in close mind when Beautiful Thing (1996) was made, the film deserves an enormous amount of praise for, at the time, simply existing when LGBT films were hardly the norm.
+Given that Beautiful Thing (1996) was made, the film deserves enormous praise for simply existing at a time when LGBT films were hardly the norm.

-Watching in 2017, though, the film loses a bit when compared with subsequent LGBT releases that broke more barriers with their mainstream viewership and much darker themes (LGBT masterpieces like 2006’s Brokeback Mountain and 2016’s Moonlight immediately come to mind).
+Watching in 2017, though, the film loses a bit compared with subsequent LGBT releases that broke more barriers in mainstream viewership and explored much darker themes (LGBT masterpieces like 2006’s Brokeback Mountain and 2016’s Moonlight immediately come to mind).

-Beautiful Thing also contains a safer, lightweight touch than the aforementioned films, making it now seem too much like fluff.
+Beautiful Thing also has a safer, lighter touch than the aforementioned films, making it seem too much like fluff now.

-Specifically, the sidekick character of Leah lightens the message.
 The supporting characters may get a bit too much screen time.
-Sandra’s giggle-worthy job interview attempting to do “respectable work” in an office environment, or her man-hungry escapades, take away from the main story.
+Sandra’s giggle-worthy job interview, her attempts to do “respectable work” in an office environment, or her man-hungry escapades take away from the main story.

 This leads to a sleepover that is innocent and tender rather than steamy or sexual.
-I completely buy the characters as young lovers, coming to terms with their own identities while supporting the needs of the other, and becoming a good team.
+I completely buy the characters as young lovers, coming to terms with their own identities while supporting each other’s needs and becoming a good team.

 The final scene, naturally accompanied by a Cass Elliot song “Dream A Little Dream Of Me”, is a touching, wonderful scene.
 Jamie and Ste dance together in broad daylight, for their entire complex to see, and subsequently are circled by both supporters and the curious.

-As their show of support, Sandra and Leah join the boys and end their dispute.
+As a show of support, Sandra and Leah join the boys and end their dispute.

 Beautiful Thing (1996) offers a heartwarming conclusion to a fine, yet lightweight by modern standards, LGBT romantic film.